The goal is to manage all kinds of documents like procedures or notices. At this first step, we will create a new document type called

 In this section we provide example names for items.
 You'll see different names in screen shots.
 Most of the time a suffix like "tuto" is added.
 In your Studio project please use the suggested names (or invent your own) and not the ones in screen shots.

 Studio Project Dependencies

-Make sure the Nuxeo JSF UI target package is checked in your project's Application Dependencies to get all the needed features in Nuxeo Studio.
+Make sure the Nuxeo JSF UI target package is checked in your project's Application Definition to get all the needed features in Nuxeo Studio.

 Declaring the Documentation Item Document Type

 To create the documentationItem document type:

 - In Nuxeo Studio, go in Content Model > Document Types.

 - Type the feature ID (i.e. the document type name in Studio):

 - In the Extends field, select File.
 We need to have something holding a binary file with metadata, lifecycle, version and validation.
 This is very similar to the File default document type.

 - Type a label for the end user in the Nuxeo Platform: